Electric energy consumption: Electricity outlook

 An EU survey conducted on climate and energy consumption in 2022 found that 63% of people in the European Union want energy costs to be dependent on use, with the greatest consumers paying more.
 This is compared to 83% in China, 63% in the UK and 57% in the US.
 24% of Americans surveyed believing that people and businesses should do more to cut their own usage (compared to 20% in the UK, 19% in the EU, and 17% in China).

 Nearly half of those polled in the European Union (47%) and the United Kingdom (45%) want their government to focus on the development of renewable energies.
 This is compared to 37% in both the United States and China when asked to list their priorities on energy.

+The United States is on track to break electricity consumption records in 2025 and 2026, according to the U.S. Energy Information Administration’s (EIA) Short-Term Energy Outlook, released in February 2025.

+With demand from data centers powering artificial intelligence and cryptocurrency operations, alongside rising electricity use in homes and businesses for heating and transportation, the EIA projects total power consumption will hit 4,179 billion kilowatt-hours (kWh) in 2025 and 4,239 billion kWh in 2026—both surpassing the current record of 4,082 billion kWh set in 2024.

+The forecasted increase can be broken down as follows: residential electricity sales will climb to 1,524 billion kWh in 2025, commercial demand to 1,458 billion kWh, and industrial usage to 1,054 billion kWh.
+This would mark new highs for the commercial sector, which set its current record of 1,421 billion kWh in 2024, and for residential consumers, whose last peak was 1,509 billion kWh in 2022.
+Meanwhile, the industrial sector—historically the largest consumer of electricity—remains just below its all-time high of 1,064 billion kWh set in 2000.

+As AI, cryptocurrency mining, and electrification continue to drive demand, the U.S. power grid faces mounting pressure to keep pace with this record surge in electricity consumption.